 Chapter 328L, HRS, relating to the Hawaii Tobacco Settlement Special Fund, which established a special fund for moneys received from the settlement between the State of Hawaii and various tobacco companies, also established the Emergency and Budget Reserve ("EBR") Fund, a special fund for emergency and "rainy day" purposes.
 Deposits to the EBR Fund include appropriations made by the Legislature, a portion of the tobacco settlement moneys and, under conditions established by Article VII, Section 6 of the Hawaii Constitution and Section 328L-3, HRS, a portion of the general fund balance.
 All interest earned from moneys in the EBR Fund is credited to the EBR Fund.
 Appropriations from the EBR Fund require a two-thirds majority vote of each house of the Legislature.
-The EBR Fund balance as of June 30, 2014 was \$83.2 million and included \$50 million of general funds appropriated by Act 267, SLH 2013, for the recapitalization of the EBR Fund.
-The balance at the end of FY 2015 is projected to be \$90.9 million.
+The EBR Fund balance as of June 30, 2016 was \$100.9 million and included \$1 million of general funds appropriated by Act 64, SLH 2016.
+The balance at the end of FY 2017 is projected to be \$310.7 million and includes \$150 million of general funds appropriated by Act 104, SLH 2016, and \$51.4 million of general funds that was transferred to meet the requirements of Article VII, Section 6.